York Avenue and 83rd Street Mural by artist Richard Haas

 Perhaps the name Zerega Avenue is familiar ?
 This may be because the avenue is a stop on the 6 train in the Bronx and was the site of a recent fatal fall into the subway tracks in February.
 The street is located in Castle Hill in the Bronx and was historically home to the area’s industrial production.

 In the central and southern portion of Brooklyn are the lettered avenues–these streets, running east to west, range from Avenue A at the northernmost portion to Avenue Z at the southernmost.
 The only exceptions are Avenues E, now Ditmus and Foster Avenues, and Avenue G, now Glenwood Road, which do not exist.
-Avenue Q has the most unique history of the streets on the list, with its name changed to Quentin Road after the death of Theodore Roosevelt’s son, Quentin, during the First World War.
+Avenue Q has the most unique history of the streets on the list, with its name changed to Quentin Road after the death of Theodore Roosevelt’s son, Quentin, during the First World War (although there is some historical record to show that a movement to name the street was started even before his death).
 The Brodway musical (though now off-Broadway) Avenue Q occurs on the streets; it tells the coming of age story of a young college grad living in Brooklyn.

 Get in touch with the author @spencercnyc